Timor-Leste at the 2016 Summer Olympics

-East Timor, also known as Timor-Leste and officially as the Democratic Republic of Timor-Leste, competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
+Timor-Leste, also known as East Timor and officially as the Democratic Republic of Timor-Leste, competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
 This was the nation's fourth consecutive appearance at the Summer Olympics.

 Three athletes, one man and two women, were selected to the East Timorese roster for the Games, competing only in athletics and mountain biking (the nation's Olympic debut in Rio de Janeiro).
 Among them were middle-distance runners Nélia Martins and Augusto Ramos Soares, the lone male and returning Olympian, and mountain biker Francelina Cabral, who eventually became the nation's flag bearer in the opening ceremony.

-East Timor, however, has yet to win its first ever Olympic medal.
+Background

+Although East Timorese athletes had competed at the 2000 Summer Olympics in Sydney, New South Wales, Australia, the National Olympic Committee of Timor Leste wasn't officially recognised by the International Olympic Committee (IOC) until 2003.
+Timor-Leste made its Olympic debut as an independent country at the 2004 Summer Olympics in Athens, Greece.
+The 2016 Summer Olympics in Rio de Janeiro, Brazil marked their fourth consecutive appearance at the Olympics.

+Competitors

+In total, three athletes represented Timor-Leste at the 2016 Summer Olympics in Rio de Janeiro, Brazil across two different sports.

 Athletics

-East Timor received universality slots from IAAF to send two athletes (one male and one female) to the Olympics.
+Timor-Leste received universality slots from IAAF to send two athletes (one male and one female) to the Olympics.
+In total, two East Timorese athletes participated in the athletics events – Augusto Ramos Soares in the men's 1,500 m and Nélia Martins in the women's 1,500 m.